rsyncOSX/RsyncOSXdocs/content/about.md

 tags = ["about"]
 lastmod = "2021-04-12"
 +++
 My name is Thomas, e-mail: <thomeven@gmail.com>, and I am the developer of RsyncOSX and RsyncUI.
-The development of **RsyncOSX** commenced early in 2016 as a personal project to learn Swift .
+The development of **RsyncOSX** commenced early in 2016 as a personal project to learn Swift.
+And the development of RsyncUI commenced late 2020 to learn SwiftUI.
+There are some more info about the development [here](/post/built/).

 | App      | Lines of code | Swift files | Version 1.0 |
 | ----------- | ----------- |   ----------- | -------- |
 | RsyncOSX   | about 160K   | 130       | 14 March 2016 |